Back to blog

 )

 The post method takes an additional parameter, auth, which accepts a tuple object.
-In this tuple object, we need to put appropriate account credentials.
+In this tuple object, you need to put your API account credentials.
 The payload is sent as JSON using the json parameter.
 We also store the result in the response object.
 Now, let’s print the status code to see whether it is working correctly or not.

 print(response.status_code)